open-learning-exchange/open-learning-exchange.github.io/pages/firststeps.md

 1. Send us your resume again (along with a short description of yourself and what you would like to be called) to vi@ole.org.

 2. Watch [Open Learning Exchange](https://github.com/open-learning-exchange/open-learning-exchange.github.io) and Follow [Leonard](https://github.com/leonardmensah) and [Dogi](https://github.com/dogi) on GitHub.
 In GitHub we "Watch" organization repositories and "Follow" individuals.
-When you are on a repository or profile page, look for these buttons in the top right of the screen.
+When you are on a repository or a profile page, look for these buttons on the top of the page.
 Also follow each other to see what others in the group are doing.

 ![Watch screenshot](uploads/images/Watch.png)
 * * *